dotnetcore/mocha/docs/quick-start/docker-compose/quick-start.en-US.md

 After the startup is successful, you can see the following containers:

-+ distributor: Provides gRPC API for receiving OTLP data
++ mocha-distributor: Provides gRPC API for receiving OTLP data
-+ query: Provides HTTP API for receiving query protocol
++ mocha-query: Provides HTTP API for receiving query protocol
++ mocha-mysql: Used to store data
-+ mysql: Used to store data
++ mocha-influxdb: Used to store data
-+ grafana: Used to display data
++ mocha-grafana: Used to display data

 ## Send Data